 The pack dues are $150 for the school year for the first scout and $120 for each additional scout sibling.
 These dues cover handbooks, awards, neckerchiefs, etc. for the current school year and the BSA registration fee for the next calendar year.

 The Boy Scouts of America registration fees are due at the time the application is turned in.
 Pack dues are typically collected no later than the September pack meeting.

 3. When are pack dues due?

-Pack dues are collected by the September Pack Meeting.
+Pack dues are collected with a deadline of the September Pack Meeting.
 These dues pay for the current school year and the Boy Scouts of America registration for the next calendar year.
+Pay your dues here.

 4. What do the fees and dues include?

 The pro-rated fees to the BSA cover registration and Boys Life magazine through the end of the current calendar year.
 The pack dues include handbooks, awards, neckerchiefs, etc., and cover the BSA registration fee for the next calendar year.
 At times, the pack will ask for extra money to cover activities – Blue & Gold Banquet (if it is catered), Family Campouts, etc. Our primary source of revenue is fundraising.
 The more we raise at the beginning of the scouting year the less money we’ll ask for later!